Search for State Financial Institutions

 Jail & Inmate Records

-The Okanogan County Jail in Okanogan serves as the primary detention facility for arrested individuals throughout Okanogan County.
+The Okanogan County Jail in Okanogan is the primary detention facility for arrested individuals throughout Okanogan County.
 When someone is booked, staff collect personal information, take photographs, and process fingerprints.
 The public can search for current detainees through Okanogan County's official website using the inmate lookup service.
 Visitors must schedule appointments ahead of time and follow strict facility guidelines.
 Washington's bond and bail system allows inmates to secure release while awaiting trial, with specific information available from jail administration.

 Arrest Records